Rules & Terms

 Yes.
 Just be sure to mark the submission as a rough cut, let us know which elements are incomplete (music, sound mix, colour, missing scenes) and give us a firm deadline by which the final film will be completed.

 As a non-profit organization, we rely upon submission fees to help cover some of the costs of running the festival.
 However, each year we offer a limited number of submission waivers to emerging filmmakers who self-identify as Black, Indigenous, People of Colour, and/or people with disabilities.
-To request a waiver, please visit our website and complete the submission waiver form: https://forms.gle/EXN3RpJGUnwBgPLB8
+To request a waiver, please fill out this form: https://forms.gle/xs1czqk6iYBTT7177.
+Please note, this form will close on March 4th, 2024 to ensure codes can be sent out on time.

 Yes, if one co-director identifies as a woman or non-binary person, you are welcome to submit.